Markets

 This macroeconomic backdrop supports a range-bound structure for USD/SGD, with the pair likely to remain within a controlled band, driven by the balance between U.S. Fed policy and MAS’s emphasis on stability.

-The outlook for the next few quarters suggests that the USD/SGD pair will likely fluctuate within a narrow range, unless there is a significant policy shift from either the Fed or MAS.
+The outlook for the next few quarters suggests that the USD/SGD pair will likely remain within a narrow range unless there is a significant policy shift from either the Fed or the MAS.

 Period